-Were you or a family member injured in an auto accident?
-If so, you need to get help – and get it fast.
+Were you or a family member injured in a car accident?
+If so, you need to get help from a qualified car accident lawyer – and get it fast.
 After all, you have hospital and medical bills to pay.
 You may have lost wages by being unable to work.
 And the clock is ticking on your potential injury claim.

 We know how important all this is for you, and you probably have many questions.
 We’re ready to answer for you as soon as you contact us for your free case review.
 Until then, let us give you answers to these frequent Texas car accident questions: